roboflow/inference/docs/inference_helpers/inference_sdk.md

   instance while testing model)
 - `source` Optional string to set a "source" attribute on the inference call; if using model monitoring, this will get logged with the inference request so you can filter/query inference requests coming from a particular source. e.g. to identify which application, system, or deployment is making the request.
 - `source_info` Optional string to set additional "source_info" attribute on the inference call; e.g. to identify a sub component in an app.
+- `active_learning_target_dataset` - making inference from specific model (let's say `project_a/1`), when we want to save data in another project `project_b` - the latter should be pointed by this parameter. **Please remember that you cannot use different type of models in `project_a` and `project_b` - if that is the case - data will not be registered) - since `v0.9.18`
+- `active_learning_api_key` - in rare cases (for instance cross-workspace data registration) one can provide auxiliary Roboflow API key here and this key will be used to register data in target project - since `v0.9.18`

 ### Keypoints detection model in `v1` mode: